 This is an introductory course for both science and non-science majors.
 It covers physical, chemical, and biological principles common to all organisms.
 These principles are explained through the study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
-Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with a survey of viruses, prokaryotes, and the protists.
-A 120-minute laboratory is required.
+Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life.
+A 120-minute laboratory per week is required.